lpc477/GitHubVis/README.md

 This way of getting the data is powerful, because it allows for a alot of flexibility for the programmer to do a lot with the massive amount of data GitHub has on each user.

 ## Fontend
+I used a simple .css file to style the page minimally, but there is a lot of possiblity throught the project to add.
+In retrospect, I wish I looked at things like Bootstrap earlier, as add that framework in the middle